 Tip: Split Walking Tours generously provided a 10% discount for you with the code: LINDA.
 Enjoy!

-3. Swim in Sandy Beach on the Adriatic Sea
+3. Swim in Sandy Beaches on the Adriatic Sea

 Croatia is known for its rocky beaches, which are quite lovely with fish and beautiful blue water.
 However Split has a small sandy beach called Bacvice Beach.
 Follow the Riva along past the ferry boats and you’ll hit the beach.